 Clotrimazole-7 Side Effects

-Note: This page contains information about the side effects of clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Clotrimazole-7.
+Note: This document contains side effect information about clotrimazole topical.
+Some dosage forms listed on this page may not apply to the brand name Clotrimazole-7.

-In addition to its needed effects, some unwanted effects may be caused by clotrimazole topical (the active ingredient contained in Clotrimazole-7).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, clotrimazole topical (the active ingredient contained in Clotrimazole-7) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.